asmitadhungana/ice-dex-workshop/README.md

     * Replace the `DEPLOYER_ADDRESS` with the address of the related account

 ## Task 3: Run the scripts
-There are 5 scripts provided inside the /scripts directory, run them consecutively in your terminal using the command
+There are 5 scripts provided inside the [scripts](scripts) directory, run them consecutively in your terminal using the command:

 ```shell
 npx hardhat run scripts/<file_name>